 “No.”

-That was four years ago.
+That was in 2018.
 I saw the owners at a lecture I gave a year or so later and everyone was happy.
 As far as I know, his stomach didn’t explode, and things are still going well.
 It’s a good situation for everyone.

 Of course, it’s good to be aware of your horse’s health.
 But there’s a difference between being worried about your horse when he’s sick or limping and being constantly worried about him becoming sick or lame.
 Excessive worrying about a normal horse is a real problem: mostly, for the horse owner.

-YET ANOTHER ASIDE: A 70-year-old client came to me with her 19-year-old gelding.
+YET ANOTHER ASIDE: A few years back, a 70-year-old client – all 90 pounds of her – came to me with her 19-year-old gelding.
 She’d been given the horse from a riding school and she was concerned because she had been told that the horse was limping.
-I watched him trot – there was a slight limp.
+I watched him trot – and there was, in fact, a slight limp at the trot.

 “What do you do with him?”
 I asked.